Bathing is a common struggle between seniors and caregivers

-Adding an inexpensive bidet to your toilet is another option for keeping sensitive parts clean.
+Adding an inexpensive bidet to the toilet is another option for keeping sensitive parts clean.

-Note: Make sure women always wipe from front to back!
+Important: Make sure women always wipe from front to back.
 That keeps bacteria from getting into the urethra and causing an infection.

 Wearing incontinence briefs